Raghavan-Rajaram/assesment/README.md

-# Initial Interview Screening for Right Candi
+# Initial Interview Screening for Right Candidates
 Standard homework for aspiring job in singapore to filter the first level of process for right candidates.